Study of quark and gluon jet identification in photoproduction at EIC: Event Generation and Selection

 To validate the analysis procedure, photoproduction events were simulated at HERA energies and compared with published HERA results~\cite{Chekanov2004-te}.
-The data were best described with $p_{T0}^{\text{ref}} = 3.0$~GeV/$c$, where $p_{T0}^{\text{ref}}$ is a key parameter in the PYTHIA tune, closely tied to choices such as color flow description~\cite{10.21468/SciPostPhysCodeb.8}.
+The data were best described with $p_{T0}^{\text{ref}} = 3.0$~GeV/$c$, where $p_{T0}^{\text{ref}}$ is a key parameter in the PYTHIA tune, closely tied to choices such as colour flow description~\cite{10.21468/SciPostPhysCodeb.8}.
 This value lies between those optimal for $\gamma\gamma$ and $pp$ collisions, reflecting the photon's cleaner partonic structure compared to the proton, or indicating that more sophisticated energy scaling of $p_{T0}(\sqrt{s})$ may be required.

-The parameter \texttt{PhaseSpace:pTHatMin} sets the minimum partonic transverse momentum in the hard $2 \to 2$ scattering process before parton showering and hadronization, serving as an infrared cutoff to avoid regions where perturbative QCD becomes unreliable.
-The PYTHIA photoproduction examples use \texttt{PhaseSpace:pTHatMin} = 5.0~GeV as a standard choice for hard scattering studies~\cite{10.21468/SciPostPhysCodeb.8}.
-The present analysis uses a lower value of \texttt{PhaseSpace:pTHatMin} = 3~GeV to access softer processes relevant for jet shape studies.
-Both $p_{T0}^{\text{ref}}$ and \texttt{PhaseSpace:pTHatMin} should be tuned for future EIC studies when comparisons with real data become available.
+The parameter \texttt{PhaseSpace:pTHatMin} sets the minimum partonic transverse momentum in the hard $2\to2$ scattering process before parton showering and hadronization, serving as an infrared cutoff to avoid regions where perturbative QCD becomes unreliable.~The PYTHIA photoproduction examples use \texttt{PhaseSpace:pTHatMin} = 5.0~GeV as a standard choice for hard scattering studies~\cite{10.21468/SciPostPhysCodeb.8}.~The present analysis uses \texttt{PhaseSpace:pTHatMin} in the range 3-7~GeV to access softer processes relevant for jet shape studies.~For the HERA energy, \texttt{PhaseSpace:pTHatMin} = 7~GeV was used.~Both $p_{T0}^{\text{ref}}$ and \texttt{PhaseSpace:pTHatMin} should be tuned for future EIC studies when comparisons with real data become available.